org-formation/org-formation-cli/docs/cloudformation-resources.md

 ### Referencing the account the resource is created in

 In CloudFormation it is possible to reference the accountId of the account the resource is created in using ``AWS::AccountId`` and the region using ``AWS::Region``.
-As Organization Formation template are regular cloudformation this remains possible.
+As Organization Formation template are regular CloudFormation this remains possible.

 Organization Formation adds a way to reference the account resource of the account for which the resource is created using  **AWSAccount**